Professionals in a networking event setting

 Credit Hours: 3

-This course approaches for establishing distinctive marketing strategies in for profit and not for profit firms relative to service demanded by customers are developed.
+Approaches for establishing distinctive marketing strategies in for-profit/not-for-profit firms relative to service demanded by customers are developed.
 Included will be analysis of various service providers competing successfully for customers in the global market.

 Duration: 7 Weeks weeks